Isaac-Flath/rag-eval-demo-app/README.md

 2. Search blog posts using various retrieval methods
 3. Evaluate and compare search results through an interactive web application

+> Note:  This is deployed to railway [here](https://search-eval-demo-production.up.railway.app/).
+But it's not designed for multiple users as it's a demo so if too many people are there it'll probably be super slow!
+>
 ## Components

 ### 1. Evaluation Application